w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 it will remain in the _waiting_ queue.
 If your validator is not selected to become part of the validator set, it will remain in the _waiting_ queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
-However, it may be necessary to increase the number of KSMs staked or seek out nominators for your validator in order to join the validator set.
+However, it may be necessary to increase the number of DOTs staked or seek out nominators for your validator in order to join the validator set.

 **Congratulations!** If you have followed all of these steps, and been selected to be a part of the